-Renowned for helping prevent migraine attacks, a new FDA clearance paves way for more Cefaly devices that can now stop a migraine in progress and prevent a future episode too
+Renowned for helping prevent migraine attacks, a new FDA clearance paves way for more Cefaly devices that can now stop a migraine in progress and prevent a future episode too.

-CEFALY Technology announces today the release of two new U.S. Food and Drug Administration (FDA)-approved migraine treatment devices.
+CEFALY Technology announces today the release of two new U.S. Food and Drug Administration (FDA)-cleared migraine treatment devices.
 Cefaly®, already the first FDA-approved external trigeminal nerve stimulation (e-TNS) device for the prevention of migraine attacks, is now the only migraine device available for use during a migraine attack with or without aura.

 The Cefaly® ACUTE can help rescue a migraine already in progress.
 The Cefaly® DUAL is a device that combines the newly approved ACUTE treatment with its prophylactic predecessor, the Cefaly® 2; now more appropriately renamed Cefaly® PREVENT.

 “We are excited that we can now offer migraine patients several drug-free options in their migraine care,” said Dr. Pierre Rigaux, the chief executive officer of CEFALY Technology, and a member of the team that invented the device.
 “We have developed a way for migraine patients to stop a migraine and prevent a migraine without medication and with next-to-no side effects.”

 The new FDA-approval follows several clinical trials that demonstrated that one hour of e-TNS with the Cefaly® ACUTE can relieve or stop the migraine headache.
 Results from the acute treatment of migraine with external trigeminal nerve stimulation double-blind randomized placebo control trial were presented at a recent meeting of the International Headache Society.
 The findings showed that on average, the Cefaly® treatment reduced migraine pain by 65%.
 In addition, 32% of patients were pain free within an hour.